Fabián Ramos

 Fabián Nicolás Ramos Paz (born 12 August 1994) is an Argentine-born Chilean footballer who plays as a midfielder.
 He last played for Chilean Segunda División side Rodelindo Román.

 Career

-In his early life, he was with the youth teams of Universidad de Chile, Unión Española and Cobreloa.
+In his early life, Ramos was with the youth teams of Universidad de Chile, Unión Española and Cobreloa.
 Later, he played for several amateur clubs at the Tercera A and at the Tercera B, the fourth and the fifth level of the Chilean football respectively, getting the 2019 Tercera B Championship with Rodelindo Román.

 For the 2020 season, he signed with Chilean Primera División side Deportes Iquique.
 The next season, he returned to Rodelindo Román, then a club promoted to the Chilean Segunda División.

 Personal life

 In 2019, Ramos made appearances in a docu-reality series about the football club Rodelindo Román called "Rodelindo Román: Del barrio al mundo" (Rodelindo Román: From neighborhood to the world) broadcast by both CDF and Chilevisión, where he was nicknamed El Especialista (The Specialist).